sjimhdez/radio-player-page/readme.txt

 * **Volume Control** – Adjustable volume slider (not available on iOS devices due to system limitations)
 * **Media Session API** – Displays station information and artwork on device lock screens and media controls
 * **Responsive Design** – Optimized for desktop, tablet, and mobile devices
-* **Internationalization** – Built-in support for English, Spanish, and Russian with automatic locale detection
 * **Performance Optimized** – Lightweight architecture with minimal HTTP requests

 **Technical Details**